alexpetros/unplannedobsolescence.com/content/blog/hard-page-load/index.md

 Meanwhile, the browser marches on, improving the UX of every website that uses basic HTML semantics.
 For instance: browsers often *don't* repaint full pages anymore.
-Try browsing [Wikipedia](https://en.wikipedia.org/wiki/Web_browser) (or [my blog](/)) on a decent internet connection and notice how rarely the common elements flash (I can't find *any* documentation for this feature, but it definitely exists).
+Try browsing [Wikipedia](https://en.wikipedia.org/wiki/Web_browser) (or [my blog](/)) on a decent internet connection and notice how rarely the common elements flash (this feature is called ["paint holding"](https://developer.chrome.com/blog/paint-holding)).
 And, if the connection isn't fast, then the browser shows a loading bar!
 It's a win for users, and one of the many ways that sticking with the web primitives rewards developers over time.